Moab & The Back of Beyond

 Day 1: Colorado River Road to Red Cliffs Lodge: 30 Miles

-Day 2: Red Cliffs Lodge to Arches National Park
+Day 2: Dead Horse Point to Red Cliffs Lodge

-For cyclists whose legs are feeling up to it, the option of riding from Red Cliffs Lodge up to Deadhorse State Park exists.
-These cyclists leave the lodge early to attempt the 2,00o-foot climb over 30-miles to the Island in the Sky.
+For cyclists whose legs are feeling up to it and wish to E.F.I.
+(Every Freaking Inch) today’s route, the option of riding from Red Cliffs Lodge up to Deadhorse State Park and then back exists.
+These cyclists leave the lodge early to attempt the 2,000-foot climb over 30-miles to the Island in the Sky.

 Day 3: La Sal Mountain Loop Road

 39-Miles (up to 46-Miles w/ 5,000-feet of climbing)

 The desert-canyon tour turns massif country, if just for one day.
 On Day 3 Lizard Head Cycling offers its riders the stunning La Sal Mountain Loop Road.